lynnaloo/harmony-zoo-agent/README.md

     * `inspiration_agent` - interacts with the visitor to suggest exhibits, activities, events, and answer dining questions.
     * `planning_agent` - Given a user information and preferences, it will then generate an itinerary containing the activities.
     * `booking_agent` - Given an itinerary, the booking agent will help reserve tickets and book activities and events.
+    * `animal_facts_agent` -  interacts with the visitors to answer questions about animals at the zoo.

 *   **Tools:**
     * `memorize` - a function to memorize information from the dialog that are important planning.
 *   **AgentTools:**
-    * `weatyer_grounding` - used to return weather for a given visit day so it can help with planning.
+    * `weather_grounding` - used to return weather for a given visit day so it can help with planning.
     * `zoo_data_grounding` - provides data on exhibits, activities, events, and dining options.

 *   **Memory:**